polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/02 - Creating your first app.md

 but still possible to edit when having chosen to edit a specific item.
 This allows you to create a CRUD app with dozens of columns, but still only display the most important columns in your _"datagrid"_ view.

+### Editing your app

+You can also edit your app, without generating it, and save your edits for later, still without generating your app.
+If you wish to do this, you can save your app in the meantime by clicking the save button.
+This will save your app's _"declaration"_, without generating it.
+You can also clone an existing app.
+This might be useful if you have a complex app, with lots of _"Views"_, and you'll need to copy your app for some reasons.

+Your app declarations are actually simply Hyperlambda files, which you can find in your user's home folder.
+However, be careful if you edit these files, since if the the file's content becomes invalid, you can no longer generate your app.

 ### Responsive CRUD apps

 In general, your CRUD apps will be _"responsive"_.
 This implies that they'll also perfectly work on your